-6.0 CLIMATE CHANGE
+7.0 CLIMATE CHANGE

 The discussion below presents background information on global climate change and information on past and predicted future effects of global climate change throughout the range of the listed species considered here.
-Additionally, we present the available information on predicted effects of climate change in the action area and how listed sturgeon may be affected by those predicted environmental changes over the life of the proposed action.
+Additionally, we present the available information on predicted effects of climate change in the action area and how listed sturgeon may be affected by those predicted environmental changes over the life of the proposed action and its effects.
+The action (construction of the new bridge, demolition and disposal of the old one, and operation of the new bridge) is expected to continue for approximately 150 years; therefore, we present information here on climate change over a similar time horizon.
 Climate change is relevant to the Status of the Species, Environmental Baseline and Cumulative Effects sections of this Opinion; rather than include partial discussion in several sections of this Opinion, we are synthesizing this information into one discussion.
-Effects of the proposed action that are relevant to climate change are included in the Effects of the Action section below (section 7.0 below).
+The only activities that will occur outside of the Hudson River are disposal vessel transits.
+All of these trips will occur within the next three years; given the short duration of that part of the action, we do not anticipate there to be any changes in species distribution or changes in the environment due to climate change that would impact listed species in those areas during that short period of time.
+Therefore, this section of the Opinion focuses on the Hudson River portion of the action area.
+Effects of the proposed action that are relevant to climate change are included in the Effects of the Action section (section 8.0 below).

-6.1 Background Information on predicted climate change
+7.1 Background Information on predicted climate change